GSA/digitalcorps.gsa.gov/_fellows/2024/taylor-miller.md

 After graduation, Taylor attained the CompTIA Security+ certification, further solidifying her expertise in the field.
 She is passionate about enhancing security measures and developing innovative solutions to protect information technology infrastructures.

-In addition to her professional pursuits, Taylor enjoys working out, hiking, reading, and traveling, always seeking new adventures and opportunities for personal growth.
+In addition to her professional pursuits, Taylor enjoys working out, hiking, reading, and traveling, and is always seeking new adventures and opportunities for personal growth.